 - Your last contribution was done more than 24 months ago.
 After this point in time, you can start the application process.
 This does not apply if you already have reached German retirement age.

-- You don’t have the option to make voluntary contributions into the system.
+- You don’t have the option to make voluntary contributions into the German system.
 Voluntary contributions are a scheme enabled by the German pension office to let you pay contributions even if you work and reside outside of Germany.
-This is mostly relevant for German people who spent a short-time abroad and still want to contribute to their pension back home.
-You have this option if you reside in the following countries with bilateral agreements with Germany:
+This was designed mostly for German people who spent a short-time abroad and still want to contribute to their pension back home.
+In some cases, foreign nationals also have access to that.

-- Albania, Australia, Bosnia Herzegovina, Brazil, Canada/Quebec, Chile, China (only posting employees), India, Israel, Japan, Kosovo, Macedonia, Moldova, Montenegro, Morocco, Philippines, Serbia, South Korea, Tunisia, Turkey, Uruguay, USA, Ukraine (pending).
+Contracting states are: Albania, Australia, Bosnia Herzegovina, Brazil, Canada/Quebec, Chile, China (only posting employees), India, Israel, Japan, Kosovo, Macedonia, Moldova, Montenegro, Morocco, Philippines, Serbia, South Korea, Tunisia, Turkey, Uruguay, USA, UK, Ukraine (pending).

 If you are not eligible to a German pension refund, know this: